Makae/rxjs-insights/docs/article.md

 ### Difference between switchMap, exhaustMap, mergeMap

-The main difference between the operators is, when the unsubscribe and subscribe to the new Observables generated by the functions passed into them.
+The main difference between the operators is, when the methods unsubscribes and subscribes to the new Inner-Observables.

 #### switchMap
 In the example above we saw the usage of **switchMap** to *switch* to a new Observable when we receive a new value, the subscription to the previous Observable is dropped by an `unsubscribe()` and it calls the `subscribe()` on the new one.